-A: You must indicate that you want your official score reports to be sent to Institute of International Education (Hubert H. Humphrey Fellowship Program) Code Number 9616 and to the Binational Fulbright Commission, Code Number 8293.
-You must be sure to indicate these two codes (9616 and 8293) on the registration forms or on the answer sheets provided at the time you take the examination.
+A: You must indicate that you want your official score reports to be sent to the Binational Fulbright Commission, Code Number 8293.
+You must be sure to indicate this code on the registration forms or on the answer sheets provided at the time you take the examination.

 Q: What are the chances of an applicant who meets all the requirements?

 A: The chances of the applicant will greatly depend on the competition with other applicants.